From seafood-obsessed Japan to kebab-loving Iran, I’ve learnt that thriving as a vegan traveller is an acquired art. Behold, all my vegan travel tips.

 Since I turned vegan – and a bigger foodie than I’ve ever been before – I never leave it up to chance to be fed well.

 In the tribal Chin state of Myanmar, where locals eat everything from monkeys to mithuns (cross between a buffalo and yak), I sustained myself over 3 days with bread and avocados.
 There was an avocado tree in the backyard of my guesthouse!

-On long bus journeys and flights, I always pack a vegan meal to keep me satiated, for vegan food on board (always indicate vegan food preferences online beforehand) is often bland and boring.
-And in my bags, there’s always some vegan chocolate, chia / basil seeds to whip up a quick treat and snacks to munch on.
+On long bus journeys and flights, I always pack a vegan meal to keep me satiated.
+I always order a special vegan meal online beforehand for long distance flying – but also remember that airport vegan food options, and vegan food on flights, is often bland and boring.
+In my bags, there’s always some vegan chocolate, chia / basil seeds to whip up a quick treat, and snacks to munch on.